 One fun way of doing this is playing finger twister.
 We all know the party game twisters, where children are asked to place their hands and feet on various coloured spots on a mat.
 Scale this down to a small hand-sized mat and ask children to place their thumbs and fingers on various spots.
 This will develop children’s finger coordination which will, in turn, enhance their fine motor skills.

 To expand on this further and tie it in with lessons and learning, replace the coloured spots with pictures or words.
 Why not place phonics sounds on the mat and ask children to place their fingers on different sounds?
 Alternatively, in Science, place pictures of different animals and get them to place their thumb on a mammal and index finger on a reptile.

 Your children will find it difficult, to begin with, but the more they practise the better they will be.
 You will have fantastic writers in no time at all!

 For more fine motor skill tips watch this. 👀

 Small bits of microlearning can be very effective when put together.
 The core principles of marginal gains tell you that, by changing lots of small things about your teaching practice, you can make a big difference in its overall effectiveness.
 Indeed, if you improve one hundred things by 1%, you have improved your practice by 100%.
-Microlearning and WAGOLL Teaching works on this principle.
+Microlearning and WAGOLL Teaching work on this principle.
 LiteracyWagoll is full of short vlogs, blogs, podcasts and ideas that you can instantly be implemented into your teaching and classroom.
-By learning lots of small new strategies, over a period of time, will have a far greater effect than massive changes to the curriculum and teaching approaches.
+Learning lots of small new strategies, over a period of time, will have a far greater effect than massive changes to the curriculum and teaching approaches.
 After all, no one really needs to attend a full day’s training to learn how to play finger twister!